 C2 Tabling Cards & Killing Winning Hand

-C5 Showdown Order - In a non-all-in showdown, if cards are not spontaneously tabled, the TD may enforce an order of show.
+C5 Showdown Order- In a non-all-in showdown, if cards are not spontaneously tabled, the TD may enforce an order of show.
 The last aggressive player on the final betting round (final street) must table first.
-If there was no bet on the final street, then the player who would be first to act in a betting round must table first (i.e. first seat left of the button in flop games, high hand showing in stud, low hand showing in razz, etc,) A player with a probable winner is encouraged to show without delay (slow rolling.)
+If there was no bet on the final street, then the player who would be first to act in a betting round must table first (i.e. first seat left of the button) A player with a probable winner is encouraged to show without delay (slow rolling.)
 A player may elect to muck his hand face down if he cannot beat a tabled hand.

-C8 Awarding Odd Chips - The odd chip goes to the high hand.
-In flop games when there are 2 or more high hands or 2 or more low hands, the odd chip(s) will go to the left of the button.
-In stud, the odd chip goes to the high card by suit.
-However, when hands have identical value (ex: a wheel in Omaha/8) the pot will be split as evenly as possible.
+C8 Awarding Odd Chips- The odd chip goes to the high hand.
+When there are 2 or more high hands, the odd chip(s) will go to the left of the button.

 D2 Chip Race, Scheduled Colour Ups